gorse-io/docs/src/docs/concepts/recommenders/collaborative.md

 ---
 # Collaborative Filtering

+Gorse uses matrix factorization[^3] as the collaborative filtering algorithm to provide personalized recommendations.
+Matrix factorization is a widely used technique in recommender systems that models user-item interactions by representing both users and items in a shared latent space.

-### Matrix Factorization
+## Matrix Factorization

-In matrix factorization models, items and users are represented by vectors.
+In matrix factorization, items and users are represented by vectors.
 The probability that a user $u$ likes an item $i$ is predicted by the dot product of two vectors.

 $$
 \hat y_{ui}=\mathbf{p}_u^T \mathbf{q}_i